Scroll Top

 Introduction

-An EKG Machine (electrocardiogram) records electrical signals from your heart.
-During this non-invasive diagnostic exam, electrode sensors pick up on your heart’s electrical currents and send the information to the EKG machine.
+An EKG Machine records electrical signals from your heart.
+The electrodes pick up on the heart’s electrical currents and send the information to the EKG machine.
 The machine then creates a graph of the electrical activity.
+Read on to find out about the different types of EKG Machines.

 Number of Channels